fabian57fabian/archero_bot_57/README.md

 For example when checking if having 5 or more energy to play one game, we check that pixel corresponding to 5th bar of energy is blue:

 ![Check_bar](wiki_data/check_energy_green_bar_location.png)
+### Coordinates check
+In order to detect the game state, a static coordinate check is done.
+For each interesting state (on pause, on devil question, on skill choose) there is a list of (x,y) coordinates that checks if the color is in a specific color range.
+Example:
+\
+Checking 'endgame' consist in checking that we see the 'blue' color in 3 different points.
+\
+These coordinates have to have red, green, blue colors in an interval being (48, 98, 199) +- 5.
+\
+In the future implementation, this hole static check will be replaced by a neural network model trained to automatically detect those data in the screenshot.

 ## Issue: Adb not working
 If adb doesn't work or installation failed, check out this [video](https://www.youtube.com/watch?v=vr0GLIufzkM).
 It explains how to install on windows and ubuntu.